We may receive compensation when you click on links to products from our partners.

-The family of a fisherman that passed on the job does have remedy within the law.
-The family can be entitled to damages related to the federal maritime law.
+The family of a fisherman that passed on the job does have a remedy within the law.
+The family can be entitled to damages related to federal maritime law.
 Furthermore, a family can collect damages based on The Death of the High Seas Act if the commercial fisherman was killed because of the negligence of the employer’s vessel determined to be non-seaworthy.
 High seas are defined as 3 nautical miles off the coast.

-The Death of the High Seas Act provides damages to the family limited to the lost wages that the death of the fisherman caused the family that is typically based on the current earnings and life expectancy of the deceased fisherman.
+The Death of the High Seas Act provides damages to the family limited to the lost wages that the death of the fisherman caused the family which is typically based on the current earnings and life expectancy of the deceased fisherman.
 A lawsuit must be brought forth within 3 years of the incident.

 Logging qualifies as another high-risk occupation.
 Several factors such as high altitude, heavy machinery, and working with large, movable objects all contribute to a high number of deaths.
 Loggers often work in isolated areas lifting heavy items without medical attention nearby.
 Loggers have a 27% greater incidence of death within their occupation and 100-150 deaths occur in the logging industry each year.
 The average salary for loggers is approximately $32,870 per year.

 OSHA standards strictly regulate the logging industry.
 That’s why you will find that employers in this area of work will require their employees to be OSHA 30 certified before allowing them to start work.
 This is because any logging death will be fully investigated to ensure that the logging operation abides by all OSHA standards and regulations.
 Family members of the death of a loved one have a right to make a formal complaint against the logging company and OSHA due to negligence.
 Monetary reimbursement for lost and future wages is obtainable, depending on the outcome of the investigation.